Example of Collage.

 Benefits of Art Therapy

-Art Therapy is useful as a complementary therapy to help people with cancer deal with their emotions.
+Art Therapy is is a supportive and beneficial therapy that can help people process their thoughts and emotions around their cancer experience.
 Research shows that Art Therapy can help reduce symptoms related to pain and anxiety in patients with cancer.
 Other benefits:

 - Experience a new outlet for emotions

 - Explore feelings that are difficult to put into words

 - Gain a sense of control and hope

 - Increase connection to others and support systems